matheuristic/dotfiles/software_notes.md

     (La)TeX processor
   - [WeasyPrint](https://github.com/Kozea/WeasyPrint) or
     [percollate](https://github.com/danburzo/percollate):
-    Convert HTML to PDF files; percollate processes the page for readability before conversion; alternative is
-    opening the file in a browser and printing to PDF
+    Convert HTML to PDF files; percollate processes the page for readability before conversion; the file can also be directly opened in a browser and printed to PDF
 - Document text extraction
   - [Apache Tika](http://tika.apache.org/):
     [Go](https://github.com/google/go-tika)